 I’m started to notice a trend here – team up Tom Holland with a hunk from Marvel’s Cinematic Universe, and make shit loads of money.
 The end.

-In this indie picture, Chris Evans is to play a soldier who returns to his hometown in Ohio after returning from fighting in World War II, only to find his wife is diagnosed with cancer.
+In this indie picture, Chris Evans was originally set to play the lead, but now Sebastian Stan is to play a soldier who returns to his hometown in Ohio after returning from fighting in World War II, only to find his wife is diagnosed with cancer.

 Meanwhile Tom plays his son, Arvin Russell, who grows up to be a vicious man, despite being raised with proper ideals.
 And yet, oddly, I still adore Tom.
 Why do you do this to me, kid?!